Document number: P3111R2.

 We considered the following alternative names:

-: breaks for logical operations (e.g. atomic.and
+atomic.add: breaks for logical operations (e.g. atomic.and, etc.).

-: clearly states that this operation is a "store" (and not a "load").
+atomic.store_add: clearly states that this operation is a "store" (and not a "load").

-: clearly state what this operation is for (reductions).
+atomic.reduce_add: clearly state what this operation is for (reductions).

-We considered providing separate version of non-associative floating-point atomic reduction operations with and without the support for tree-reductions, e.g., atomic.reduce_add
+We considered providing separate version of non-associative floating-point atomic reduction operations with and without the support for tree-reductions, e.g., atomic.reduce_add (no tree-reduction support) and atomic.reduce_add_generalized (tree-reduction support), but decided against it because atomic operations are inherently non-deterministic, this relaxation only minimally impacts that, and fetch_add already provides (and has to continue to provide) the sequential semantics without this relaxation.

 Memory Ordering

-We choose to support memory_order_relaxed
+We choose to support memory_order_relaxed, memory_order_release, and memory_order_seq_cst.

 We may need a note stating that replacing the operations in a reduction sequence is only valid as long as the replacement maintains the other ordering properties of the operations as defined in [intro.races].
 Examples: